RCIC-UCI-Public/website-rcic/docs/source/account/generate-ssh-keys.rst

    :bluelight:`To create keys for HPC3`:

    Execute the ``ssh-keygen`` command to create **RSA type** ssh keys.
-   Use your UCINetID in place of *panteater*:
+   Use your UCInetID in place of *panteater*:

    .. parsed-literal::